kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/move.md

 6. Use `clusterctl init` with the new cluster's kubeconfig to install the provider components
 7. Use `clusterctl move` to move the Cluster API resources from the bootstrap cluster to the target management cluster
 8. Delete the bootstrap cluster

+> Note: It's required to have at least one worker node to schedule Cluster API workloads (i.e. controllers).
+> A cluster with a single control plane node won't be sufficient due to the `NoSchedule` taint.
+If a worker node isn't available, `clusterctl init` will timeout.